-Katana helps manufacturers automate their production and inventory management while being versatile enough to perform tasks from many business angles.
+Katana helps businesses automate their production and inventory management while being versatile enough to perform tasks from many business angles.

 To get an idea of which approach works best for your business, we’ve made a list of things for you to try out in Katana: